ErpNetDocs/tech/modules/general/products/index.md

 - short name – the name that will be used for space-constrained devices, like mobile phones, fiscal printers, etc.
 - expiry period days (from the date of production);
-- guarantee period days /if the product type is serviced/;
+- guarantee period days (if the product type is serviced);
 - cargo type – by choosing one of the user defined cargo types (e.g. container cargo, Liquid cargo, etc.);
 - minimum sales quantity base;
 - minimum sales price;